-If your property doesn’t have brick or stone walls and a slate or tiled roof, or it’s especially large or has a flat roof, then it may be classified as non-standard construction – and most standard buildings insurance policies won’t cover you.
+If your property doesn’t have brick or stone walls and a slate or tiled roof, or it’s especially large or has a flat roof, then it might be classified as non-standard construction – and most standard buildings insurance policies won’t cover you.

 These might count as non-standard construction properties: